edwardcapriolo/IronCount/README.md

     }

-Kafka has the notion of partitioners and the join key is used internally to route messages for the same user_id to the same partition.
+Kafka has the notion of partitioners and the join key is used internally to route messages for the same user_id to the same partition of a topic.
 The ReduceHandler writes partial aggreggations as Cassandra counters made possible by Kafka's underlying partitioning.

 In this example the map Workload creates data for the reduce Workload.
 You can imagine this